BerkeleyAutomation/Urban_Driving_Simulator/docs/source/examples.rst

 Examples
 =========

-Introduction
+Setup and Keyboard Agent
 ^^^^^^^^^^^^
-This introduction will guide you through running a simple example on the simulator
+This introduction will guide you through running a simple example on the simulator with a car that can be controlled through the Keyboard.

 ::

    import gym
-   import gym_urbandriving as uds from uds.agents import KeyboardAgent, NullAgent form uds.state import SimpleIntersectionState from uds.assets import Car, Pedestrian from uds import UrbanDrivingEnv
+   import gym_urbandriving as uds from uds.agents import KeyboardAgent, NullAgent from uds.state import SimpleIntersectionState from uds.assets import Car, Pedestrian from uds import UrbanDrivingEnv

    vis = uds.PyGameVisualizer((800, 800))
    init_state = SimpleIntersectionState(ncars=3, nped=2)
    env = UrbanDrivingEnv(init_state=init_state,
-                         visualizer=vis
+                         visualizer=vis,
                          max_time=500,
                          randomize=True,
                          agent_mappings={Car:NullAgent,